NeverSinkDev/NeverSink-Filter/README.md

 - Comes in many different styles.
 Pick one that matches your playstyle, taste or visual impairment best.
 [STYLEOVERVIEW](https://filterblade.xyz?styles=1)
 - The filter is and always will be completely free!
 The only paid feature we offer is the: 3$/month for the [auto-update service](https://www.youtube.com/watch?v=i8RJx0s0zsA) to support the development of NeverSink's filter and help pay for the server costs on filterblade.xyz.

-The website *[filterblade.xyz](https://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and simulate (lootsimulator!) the filter.
-It's the easiest way to download the filter and you can also modify it there, without any coding knowledge to adjust it to your playstyle.
+The website *[filterblade.xyz](https://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and preview (lootsimulator!) the filter.
+You can also modify it there, without any coding knowledge to adjust it to your playstyle.

 ## **BARE MINIMUM YOU SHOULD KNOW:**